ashwhall/dsnt/README.md

 ```
 norm_heatmaps, coords = dsnt.dsnt(my_tensor)
 ```

-There are different rectification methods available, which can be provided as an additional argument, e.g: `dsnt.dsnt(my_tensor, 'relu')`
+There are different rectification methods available, which can be provided as an additional argument, e.g: `dsnt.dsnt(my_tensor, method='relu')`

 The loss function must be composed of two components.
 Mean-Squared-Error or similar for the coordinate regression, and Jensen-Shannon Divergence for regularization.